lampim/lampim/resume.md

-Name: Maya Lampi
+ Maya Lampi's Resume

-Education: Hunterdon Central Regional High School, Northeastern University
+Education:
+Northeastern University, Khoury College of Computer Science
+Candidate: Bachelor of Science in Computer Science and Cognitive Psychology Boston, MA - Sep 2023 - May 2027